ramujin/fastapi-js-starter/README.md

 ## Prerequesites

-You just need to have Python 3.7+ installed (3.10+ for the simplified typehinting)
+You just need to have Python 3.7+ installed (3.10+ for the simplified typehinting).

 ## Usage